Nuel97/Nuel97/README.md

 - 👀 I’m interested in FullStack Development, Web 3.0 and Cryptography and currently into Blockchain development

-- 🌱 I’m currently learning Javascript, Python and React with Html and CSS
+- 🌱 I’m currently learning Javascript, Python, Solidity and React with Html and CSS

 - 📫 How to reach me chukwudubemimmanuel@gmail.com